QNLSydney/nanowire_chip/README.md

 To build the alignment layer:

 1. Run `nanowire_align.py`.
 This will generate `rectangle.dxf`.
-2. Open `4inch_layout.ftxt`.
-Edit the "GenJobdesk" step as appropriate.
-ID's will not yet be included.
-3. Run `gen_id.py` changing X&Y in the script to the dimensions of the written chip.
-This generates `ids.txt`.
-4. Copy `4inch_layout.ftxt` to `4inch_Layout_<w>x<h>id.ftxt`, and replace the `TEXT_VALUES` section
-   of the file with the values generated into `ids.txt`.
+2. Run `gen_id.py` passing in the the dxf, id and output filename.
+Options can be modified as appropriate.
+   Example: `python3 gen_id.py NW171026 rectangle.dxf Output.ftxt -x12 -y12`
-5. Run beamer to generate output CON file.
+3. Run beamer to generate output CON file.
 (Note: Will need to get values of dwell time from WECAS)